San Diego Repertory Theatre: History

 In 1976, Sam Woodhouse and D. W. Jacobs established the Rep in its first home, the Sixth Avenue Playhouse.
 Woodhouse and Jacobs remain the company's co-directors, with Woodhouse as artistic director and Jacobs as producing director.
-In 1980, the company reunited two of the original Indian Magicians when presenting the world premiere of John William See's The Lady Cries Murder, directed by Christopher R. The production was voted the best play of the year by the San Diego Tribune, and its popularity allowed the Rep to achieve the status as one of San Diego's premiere theaters.
+In 1980, the company reunited two of the original Indian Magicians when presenting the world premiere of John William See's The Lady Cries Murder, directed by Christopher R. The production was voted the best play of the year by The San Diego Union-Tribune, and its popularity allowed the Rep to achieve the status as one of San Diego's premiere theaters.
 From that point on the San Diego Repertory would present 19 premieres and 12 West Coast premieres of plays such as American Buffalo and K2.
 The company's world premieres during this period included Gold! —a production that included Whoopi Goldberg, a founding member of the company.

 On June 8, 2022, the company announced that it was canceling its remaining productions due to financial difficulties, and that all staff would be laid off by June 19.